A cohomological approach to Ruelle-Pollicott resonances and speed of mixing of Anosov diffeomorphisms

-Some new ideas to face this problem arose from \cite[Section 5]{butterley-kiamari-liverani} (see also \cite{trevino} for another recent application of these tools), where the authors proved the following theorem for transitive Anosov diffeomorphisms of the 2-torus. \begin{theorem} Let $f$ be a $C^\infty$ topologically transitive Anosov diffeomorphism of $\T^2.$ There exist $r\in\N$, $C>0$ and $k\in(0,1)$ such that, for any couple of observables $\phi,\psi\in C^\infty(\mathbb{T}^2),$
+Some new ideas to face this problem arose from \cite[Section 5]{butterley-kiamari-liverani}, where the authors proved the following theorem for transitive Anosov diffeomorphisms of the 2-torus. \begin{theorem} Let $f$ be a $C^\infty$ topologically transitive Anosov diffeomorphism of $\T^2.$ There exist $r\in\N$, $C>0$ and $k\in(0,1)$ such that, for any couple of observables $\phi,\psi\in C^\infty(\mathbb{T}^2),$